 When stuck in such a situation, you can also try the process below:

-- Countercheck your optical digital audio cable is firmly connected to your TV and your stereo system
+- Countercheck that your optical digital audio cable is firmly connected to your TV and your stereo system

 - Keep interchanging the channels on the TV to another digital broadcast to see if the sound will come through

-- Some TV requires you turn off the internal speakers for you to get the sound externally
+- Some TV requires you to turn off the internal speakers for you to get the sound externally

 Best Practices When Using Digital Cables